 - 7.3.12 All proposals for multi-lot industrial developments (including industrial parks) shall: - a.
-Not, in the opinion of the County, conflict or jeopardize with surrounding land uses; - b.
+Not, in the opinion of the County, conflict with or jeopardize surrounding land uses; - b.
 Be considered only in accordance with an approved development concept or, at the discretion of Council, an Area Structure Plan developed and approved in accordance with the Act, which development concept or Area Structure Plan will address: - i.
 The impact on adjacent land uses; - ii.
 Transportation and access; - iii.
 Provision of water and sewer services; - iv.
 Storm water management; - v.
 The provision for municipal reserve and/or environmental reserve; - vi.
 The impact on community services, such as fire protection; - vii.
 The municipal servicing costs associated with the development; - viii.
 Landscaping;

 - ix.
 Risk assessment; and - x.
+Wildlife and wildlife corridors, and - xi.
 Any other matters identified by the County. - c.
 Meet all provincial requirements and obtain a development permit from the County prior to construction; and - d.
 Be encouraged to locate near or adjacent to provincial highways.